-'One person believed unaccounted for': Emergency services battle house fire in Christchurch
+Person feared dead as emergency services battle house fire in Christchurch

-Emergency services are responding to a house fire at McLeans Island, Christchurch.
+On person is feared dead in a house fire McLeans Island, Christchurch.

+Emergency services were called to the home on Conservators Rd at 7.19pm.

-Fire and Emergency New Zealand (Fenz) southern shift manager Brent Dunn said four crews were called to the home along Conservators Rd at 7.19pm.
+Fire and Emergency southern shift manager Brent Dunn said four crews were called to the fire.

 "The house was well ablaze when we arrived," he said.